awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

   AND day < '2021/01/31'
 ```

-### Additional Resources<a name="query-examples-vpc-logs-additional-resources"></a>
+### Additional resources<a name="query-examples-vpc-logs-additional-resources"></a>

-For more information, see the AWS Big Data blog post [Analyzing VPC Flow Logs with Amazon Kinesis Firehose, Athena, and Amazon QuickSight](http://aws.amazon.com/blogs/big-data/analyzing-vpc-flow-logs-with-amazon-kinesis-firehose-amazon-athena-and-amazon-quicksight/)\.
-The blog post uses version 2 of the VPC flow logs\.
+For more information about using Athena to analyze VPC flow logs, see the AWS Big Data blog post [Analyzing VPC flow logs using Amazon Athena and Amazon QuickSight](http://aws.amazon.com/blogs/big-data/analyzing-vpc-flow-logs-using-amazon-athena-and-amazon-quicksight/)\.